Making nutritious food choices is like building a savings account for your health.

 The best carbohydrates for optimum health come from whole and minimally-processed plant-based foods.
 These include vegetables, fruits, and whole grains.
 They’re a good source of fiber and supply phytochemicals to support your health as well.

 For example, phytochemicals called flavonoids are found in berries and onions.
 They’re anti-inflammatory and support heart health.
-And, phytochemicals called glucosinolates are abundant in cruciferous vegetables like broccoli and kale.
-They have anti-cancer properties.
+And, phytochemicals called glucosinolates are abundant in cruciferous vegetables like kale.
 (63, 64)

 Where you can go astray with carbs is the highly processed ones.
 These are made with refined grains, added sugars, and highly processed vegetables and fruits.
 Examples are sugary breakfast cereal, baked goods, crackers, potato chips, sweets, fruit juice, and similar items.